jhonacs2/jhonatan_soto/README.md

 # BP

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.11.
+This project is part of a challenge and has been set up with a proxy.
+You only need to have the backend running.
+This project is using Angular 15 and requires Node.js version 18.20.6.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm install` to install the dependencies, then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding